topleft/boomer-api/BLOG.md

 ```

 **Why separate roles from other resources?**
-It may have been noticed in the Project Setup that there are two separate files in the _cloudformation/_ directory, _roles.json_ and _resources.json_.
+It may have been noticed during the Project Setup that there are two separate files in the _cloudformation/_ directory, _roles.json_ and _resources.json_.
 Roles are powerful as they have the ability to breach our security or rack up the bill when used incorrectly.
 Typically roles don't need to be edited as often as other resources and can be shared between stacks if their templates are defined with this in mind.
 For these reasons, it is a good idea to separate them into their own template.

 #### Lambda Function